-It goes without saying that such instruments give only a rough app development cost estimate.
+It goes without saying that these instruments give only a rough app development cost estimate.
 Although they are based on the same development steps and factors that go into creating a quote for a mobile app project, every app’s unique requirements will carry a corresponding cost.
 You won’t know precisely how much each feature may cost until you’ve solicited quotes from multiple qualified developers.

 An app development cost breakdown includes, but may not be limited to:

-The business model driving your decisions, the platform, the required functionality and design can hardly be manipulated.
+The business model driving your decisions, the platform, the required functionality, and design can hardly be manipulated.
 However, engaging foreign developers and any trade-offs you’re willing to make can help reduce the mobile app development cost significantly.